Hi, thank you for visiting my website. I am a postdoctoral research associate in the Environmental Fluid Mechanics Lab

 - B.E.
 (2008), Sardar Patel College of Engineering, Mumbai, India

-Spreading education: Note book distribution as a part of NoteBook Drive initiative of Indian Institute of Science
+Spreading education: Notebook distribution as a part of the Notebook Drive initiative of the Indian Institute of Science

 Curriculum vitae